braboobssiere/article-reader/README.md

 - **Images are loaded directly in your browser** when viewing an article.
 This means the original source website may see your IP address and browser fingerprint.
 The server does not proxy images; they are loaded client‑side to preserve bandwidth and performance.
 - It blocks attempts to fetch internal network addresses (like `localhost` or private IP ranges), so it's safe to host for others.
 - Extracted article content is sanitised to remove anything that could run malicious code.
-- Security headers are set automatically when deployed to Vercel.
+- Security headers are set automatically.

 ---